 The RX, GX, and LX occupy the top three spots in the Lexus SUV hierarchy, but their prices transcend mass-market affordability.
 With the introduction of the NX, Lexus delivers that same blend of refinement, styling, and tech in a smaller, more affordable package.
-The NX is still a luxury car, but drivers experience the meaning of the term by how the car looks and feels rather than how it’s priced.
+It’s still a luxury car, but drivers experience the meaning of the term by how the car looks and feels rather than how it’s priced.
 It’s also more spacious than the UX, the entry point into the range.

 The base engine is a turbocharged, 2.0-liter four-cylinder engine rated at 235 hp.
 Front-wheel drive and a six-speed automatic transmission come standard, and all-wheel drive is offered at an extra cost.
-Alternatively, and unsurprisingly considering Lexus is owned by Toyota, buyers can select a gasoline-electric hybrid powertrain built around a 2.5-liter four-cylinder engine.
+Alternatively, and unsurprisingly considering Lexus is owned by Toyota, buyers can select a gasoline-electric hybrid powertrain built around a 2.5-liter four-cylinder.
 All of these components are used in other models, so they’re proven and time-tested.